Military citadels under London: Cabinet War Rooms

 The only central London citadel currently open to the public is the Cabinet War Rooms, located in Horse Guards Road in the basement of what is now HM Treasury.
 This was not a purpose-built citadel but was instead a reinforced adaptation of an existing basement built many years before.

 The War Rooms were constructed in 1938 and were regularly used by Winston Churchill during World War II.
 However, the Cabinet War Rooms were vulnerable to a direct hit and were abandoned not long after the war.
 The Cabinet War Rooms were a secret to all civilians until their opening to the public in 1984.
 They are now a popular tourist attraction maintained by the Imperial War Museum.

 The section of the War Rooms open to the public is in fact only a portion of a much larger facility.
 They originally covered three acres (1.2 hectares) and housed a staff of up to 528 people, with facilities including a canteen, hospital, shooting range and dormitories.
 The centrepiece of the War Rooms is the Cabinet Room itself, where Churchill's War Cabinet met.

 The Map Room is adjacent, from where the course of the war was directed.
 It is still in much the same condition as when it was abandoned, with the original maps still on the walls and telephones and other original artefacts on the desks.
 Churchill slept in a small bedroom nearby.
 There is a small telephone room (disguised as a toilet) down the corridor that provided a direct line to the White House in Washington DC, via a special scrambler in an annexe basement of Selfridges department store in Oxford Street.

+An standby facility known as "Paddock" was also built but was only used for two War Cabinet meetings, and then only on an exercise basis, and was abandoned in 1944.